-- a reduction in spending levels by customers; - unfavorable credit markets affecting end-user access to capital; - adverse changes in federal, state and local government infrastructure spending; - an increase in the cost of construction materials; - adverse weather conditions which may affect a particular region; - an increase in interest rates; or - terrorism or hostilities involving the United States.
+- · a reduction in spending levels by customers; - · unfavorable credit markets affecting end-user access to capital; - adverse changes in federal, state and local government infrastructure spending; - · an increase in the cost of construction materials; - · adverse weather conditions which may affect a particular region; - · an increase in interest rates; or - · terrorism or hostilities involving the United States.

 Weakness or deterioration in the non-residential construction and industrial sectors caused by these or other factors could have a material adverse effect on our financial position, results of operations and cash flows in the future and may also have a material adverse effect on residual values realized on the disposition of our rental fleet.
 For example, during fiscal years 2009 and 2010, the economic downturn and related economic uncertainty, combined with weakness in the construction industry and a decrease in industrial activity, resulted in a significant decrease in the demand for our new and used equipment and depressed equipment rental rates, which resulted in decreased revenues and lower gross margins realized on our equipment rentals and on the sale of our new and used inventory during those periods.
+More recently, the decline in oil prices and the related downturn in oil industry activities during fiscal years 2014 and 2015 have resulted in a significant decrease in our new equipment sales, primarily the sale of new cranes.